Word of the Year 2020

 We examine, in detail, the themes that were a focus for our language monitoring this year, including Covid-19 and all its related vocabulary, political and economic volatility, social activism, the environment, and the rapid uptake of new technologies and behaviours to support remote working and living.

 We cast our net wide to capture how English around the world expressed its own view, sometimes sharing the collective expressions for the phenomena endured globally this year, and at other times using regionally specific words and usages.

 Take a look behind the scenes of our Word of the Year campaign and the great work our lexicographers do.
 Featuring:

 - Kate Wild – Executive Editor – Strategic Lexical Projects

 - Katherine Martin – Head of Product for Oxford Languages

-for a live interactive online session where they will present an overview of our corpus analysis-based approach to monitoring language, and this year’s particular challenges of keeping track of language developments.
-Register now.
+This session presents an overview of our corpus analysis-based approach to monitoring language, and the particular challenges of keeping track of language developments in 2020.